How Losing Everything, Gave Me Everything

 Things like healthy food yourself, the proper vitamins & supplements, a gym membership, maybe a bicycle, and new running shoes.
 These things have a solid purpose for helping you improve your life.

 If you actually want to be wealthy, then you need to live well below your means.
-If you only make $3,000/month then cut your total monthly expenses to maybe half of that.
+If you make $3,000/month and you can afford to, cut your total monthly expenses down to as LITTLE as you can.
+We want to have the least financial obligations possible.
+There’s a good chance you might have too many subscriptions or unnecessary expenses you pay for that you don’t NEED.

 Now focus your time on what’s important to you rather than worrying about how you’re going to make a payment.
 Maybe focus on making extra money on the side for yourself, doing what you enjoy.